egrath/b3view/README.md

   [filehandoff#compiling-issues](https://github.com/poikilos/filehandoff#compiling-issues))
 * Copy all of the files from `./build` to your actual build directory, if your build directory is not `./build`
-* Copy your favorite font to `./build/arial.tff` _(Arial is not included due it possibly being the "real" Arial, which has a proprietary license)_.
+* (optional) Copy your favorite public-licensed font over `./build/ClearSansRegular.tff` or to current working directory of program

 ## Installation
 ### Windows